Startup Failure Statistics: Why Some Fail and Others Don't

 So, when has a startup failed?

 A startup fails due to two main reasons.
-Firstly, when it suffers insufficient cash flow to cover its expenses.
+Firstly, when it suffers insufficient cash flow to cover its expenses and relies to heavily on funding through seed rounds.
 And secondly, when it fails to return the capital invested into it by investors or founders.
 However, a startup doesn't fail overnight.
 The process is somewhat gradual and is usually a question of when you want to pull the plug.
 In other words, how much more money are you willing to burn before considering the startup a failure?

 According to popular entrepreneur and author of The Lean Startup, Eric Ries, startup failure isn't exactly a question of how many months of financial runway are left.
-More, it is a question of how many pivots your business can afford before running out of cash.
+More, it is a question of how many pivots to achieve product market fit your business can afford before running out of cash.

 To be completely practical, Laurel & Wolf, a business focused on virtual interior design services failed in 2019 despite having a total funding of over $35 million.
 Blame it on poor human resource management and low acceptance by the public.
 Similarly, Aria Insights was funded with almost $40 million by 8 different investors, yet it failed!
 The startup developed long-flight drones that could collect information for companies in telecommunications, oil & gas, and other first-response industries.
 Why did Aria Insights fail?
 It was well ahead of its time and couldn't get enough market.